 What if I lose my badge?

-No, Annual Session is a “Ticketless” event.
-The MDA uses a bar code badge system instead of issuing paper tickets for courses and events.
-No paper tickets will be issued.
+The MDA uses a barcode badge system instead of issuing paper tickets for courses and events.
 All class and event reservations will be loaded onto individual badges through a special bar code system.
 Just present your badge as you enter each course or event — badges will be scanned for admission.
 Exhibitors may also scan badges for follow-up information, prizes, and promotional purposes.
-All course exchanges must be done on-site after April 5, 2021.
+All course exchanges must be done on-site after April 10, 2023.

 How do I calculate the CE credits earned at the Annual Session?